nair0lf32/nair0lf32/template.md

 ## wanna get in touch?

-Most (if not all) of my social links are available on my [about.me page right here](https://about.me/florian_edemessi).
-I recommend using mostly emails, whatsApp or discord as I check those more often, but feel free to use any of the other ones if you want to.
+Most (if not all) of my social links are available on my [about.me](https://about.me/florian_edemessi) page.
+I recommend using mostly emails, whatsApp or discord, as I check those more often, but feel free to use any of the other ones if you want to.

-*f you wanna see my favorite places for [learning/practice coding](https://github.com/nair0lf32/challenger) follow the given link.
-Also feel free to check my pinned repositories for more details about my main projects*
+*If you wanna see my favorite places for [learning or practice coding](https://github.com/nair0lf32/challenger) follow the given link.*

+*Also feel free to check my pinned repositories for more details about my main projects*

 ![Jokes Card](https://readme-jokes.vercel.app/api?hideBorder)